 A white elephant (an unprofitable possession): The upper Houses are white elephants and should be abolished.

 A white lie (an evasion, a harmless and non-malicious untruth): Professional members often indulge in white lies.

 A wild goose chase (a foolish, wild, unprofitable adventure): Attempts towards stabilisation of prices in a developing economy, is a wild goose chase.

-An apple of discord (a subject of envy and strife): Kashmir continues to be the apple of discord between India and Pakistan.
+An apple of discord (a subject of envy and strife): Why aren’t you talking to Mary Beth?
+What is the apple of discord here?